Published on November 7, 2019 – Last Updated on March 29, 2022

 According to Matthew Walker, a professor of neuroscience and psychology at the University of California, Berkeley, and author of the book “Why We Sleep,” insomnia:

 - prevents the brain from committing new experiences to memory;

 - builds up a toxic protein called beta-amyloid, which is associated with Alzheimer’s;

 - has a negative impact on testosterone production and virility;

 - has a negative impact on the immune system and cancer-fighting cells; and

 - is linked to diabetes, high blood pressure, and heart disease.

 The World Health Organization classifies any nighttime shift work as “a probable carcinogen.”
-Eight hours of sleep is needed to repair the “damage” of 16 hours of wakefulness, which Professor Walker defined as “low-level brain damage.”
+In addition, eight hours of sleep is needed to repair the “damage” of 16 hours of wakefulness, which Professor Walker defined as “low-level brain damage.”

 The brain is very metabolic, with a lot of activity happening inside it at all times, even during sleep.
 And when their sleep state is fragmented or shortened, there are health consequences to pay.

-Meditation for insomnia helps reduce the use of sleeping pills and is an all-natural, medication-free solution.
-Sleep quality is the amount of time in bed, compared to the amount of time asleep.
+Meditation for insomnia helps reduce sleeping pills and is an all-natural, medication-free solution.
+Sleep quality is the amount of time in bed compared to the amount of time asleep.
 Could your sleep quality be better?
 Our audio meditations lead you to a deeply restful night of sleep or an energizing power nap.